-Glenville State College’s Honors Program is an interdisciplinary program that examines the world around us, explores diversity, advances research, promotes civic engagement, and prepares leaders for the 21st century.
+Glenville State University’s Honors Program is an interdisciplinary program that examines the world around us, explores diversity, advances research, promotes civic engagement, and prepares leaders for the 21st century.

-The Glenville State College Honors Program brings together students who have demonstrated academic excellence and are seeking an academically stimulating environment to explore their interests with expert faculty who will encourage and challenge them to create innovative and meaningful work in college and beyond.
+The Glenville State University Honors Program brings together students who have demonstrated academic excellence and are seeking an academically stimulating environment to explore their interests with expert faculty who will encourage and challenge them to create innovative and meaningful work in college and beyond.

 The Honors Program helps prepare students for graduate-level study and their careers.
 Members of the Honors Program work with academics and professionals to begin making intellectual contributions to those fields even before they graduate college.
 Recent and current Honors Program students have researched evolutionary biology alongside faculty in Panama, written a young adult novel, mapped and surveyed private family cemeteries throughout local counties, studied the effectiveness of elementary-school summer-enrichment programs, and analyzed the emerging role of artificial intelligence in accounting.

-If you are looking to challenge yourself academically and have some fun doing so, we encourage you to apply to the Glenville State College Honors Program!
+If you are looking to challenge yourself academically and have some fun doing so, we encourage you to apply to the Glenville State University Honors Program!

-High school students applying to Glenville State College may apply directly to the Honors Program.
+High school students applying to Glenville State University may apply directly to the Honors Program.
 Applicants must have a minimum high school GPA of 3.7.
 Qualified high school applicants should review the admissions information below and submit an application form.
-Are you a first-time freshman at GSC who did not apply as a high school student but would have qualified?
+Are you a first-time freshman at GSU who did not apply as a high school student but would have qualified?
 Click here for further information.

 Potential Honors Program applicants must: